cea-hpc/phobos/doc/technical/rados.md

     seems to automatically replace the entry when it exists.
 A test has to be done to verify it.
 Then we could check the entry's existence before trying to add its new value.
-  - PHO_IO_SYNC_FILE (Sync file data to media on close): With librados it would mean "Wait for the operation to complete before it closes"
   - PHO_IO_NO_REUSE (Drop file contents from system cache): it doesn't seem useful with RADOS unless we use the pin/unpin feature
-  - PHO_IO_DELETE (Delete extent from media): Currently, this flag is not used by Phobos.
-Its goal is to delete a specific extent.
-As extents will probably be stored as objects on RADOS, it would only mean "delete a specific RADOS object".

-The first 3 flags and the last one can be used with Librados.
+The first 2 flags can be used with Librados.
 No additional flag has to be added.

 ### Interfaces